RevContent/api-showcase/README.md

 ### Directory Layout

-Here's a look at the directory struture, some assets and resources are no longer in use and will be cleaned in a future effort.
+Here's a look at the directory structure, some assets and resources are no longer in use and will be cleaned in a future effort.

 ```
 drwxr-xr-x   11 developer  rev2   374 Apr 29 00:50 .